mykolaharmash/works-for-me/README.md

 new: John Doe (Software Engineer)
 ```

-You can add a few words about you, commit-message goes to the feed.
+You can add a few words about you in the commit-message, it goes to the feed.

 For major updates to existing setup, use `update: `, that also goes to RSS.